 - Don’t wait for a unicorn — Keep in mind that the perfect candidate might not exist.
 Spending time looking for someone who ticks every single box could cause you to miss out on a wealth of talented individuals who would shine with your company.
 Instead, be open to providing on-the-job training to develop additional skills required for the role.

 - Make your offer quickly — If you drag out your hiring process, you will likely lose skilled HR specialists to your competition.
 Once you’ve pinpointed the candidate you want to hire, make an offer.
 At the very least, stay in close contact with promising applicants throughout the process to keep them interested in the position.

-One of the easiest and most effective ways to find human resources specialists is to work with a staffing agency.
-Recruiting experts have the experience and connections to help you locate skilled HR professionals quickly.
+One of the easiest and most effective ways to find human resources specialists is to work with a talent solutions firm like Robert Half.
+Our recruiting experts have the experience and connections to help you locate skilled HR professionals quickly.